GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
+> ### First, we must observe that the anomaly is not that software progress is so slow but that computer hardware progress is so fast.
+No other technology since civilization began has seen six orders of magnitude price-performance gain in 30 years.
 >
-> ~ *Bill Gates*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts